keepaliveit-staging/staging.keepaliveit.co.uk/collections/_it-hardware-products-and-services-for-smes/it-hardware-support-smes.markdown

 {% include breadcrumbs.html %}

 ## <i class="fas fa-microchip page-title-icon" aria-hidden="true"></i> I.T Hardware Support for Small Business and Enterprise

+Install New Hardware and Software

+Sometime’s its unnecessary to upgrade your computer when technology evolves.
+With a team of IT specialists, we’ll diagnose the status of your PC or Mac computer and determine if there’s a cost-effective solution or if it’s simply better to upgrade.

+We’ll install anything as small as memory and graphics cards to more complex installations like motherboards and CPU’s.

 IT Strategy
 IT Projects